Birch's law: Velocity of compressional waves in rocks

-The below table shows the velocities for different rocks ranging in pressure from 10 bars to 10,000 bars.
-It represents the how the change in density, as given in the second column, is related to the velocity of the P wave moving in the material.
+The table shows the velocities for different rocks ranging in pressure from 10 bars to 10,000 bars.
+It represents how the change in density, as given in the second column, is related to the velocity of the P wave moving in the material.
 An increase in the density of the material leads to an increase in the velocity which can be determined using Birch's Law.